VVill-ga/vvill.dev/content/about/leadership.md

         - >-
           This year I am running for Vice-President of the Associated Students of Oregon State University.
-Once the campaign period starts, you can learn more about this venture at OpenOSU.org.
+Once the campaign period starts, you can learn more about this venture at the link below.

 enabelEmoji: true
 nopage: true